localstack/docs/content/en/user-guide/web-application/resource-browser/index.md

 ## Introduction

 The LocalStack Resource Browser allow you to view, manage, and deploy AWS resources locally while building & testing their cloud applications locally.
-It provides an internal, integrated experience, similar to the AWS Management Console, to manage the ephemeral resources locally in a LocalStack container on your local machine.
+It provides an internal, integrated experience, similar to the AWS Management Console, to manage the ephemeral resources in a LocalStack container on your local machine.

 <img src="resource-browser.png" alt="LocalStack Web Application's Resource Browsers outlining various local AWS services" title="Resource Browser" width="900" />